stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-The framebuffers are recreated on demand:
+The framebuffers are deleted and recreated on demand:

 ```java
 public void build(Swapchain swapchain) {